R&H Logo

 1. Avoid Post-decree Modifications

-Post-decree modifications are the change requests a party makes after a divorce is finalized.
+Post-decree modifications are a party's change requests after a divorce.
 While there are plenty of legitimate reasons to enter a motion to modify a divorce decree, modifications are often the result of botched agreements or unconsidered future scenarios.

 Under these circumstances, post-decree modifications are often time-consuming, involve expensive litigation, and have uncertain resolutions, especially when custody or alimony are at issue.